-For portions of transportation projects on, under or over a Department-owned right-of-way, regardless of funding source or owner, a Department review will be required.
+Portions of transportation projects on, under or over a Department-owned right-of-way, regardless of funding source or owner, will be subject to review by the Department.
 FHWA review will be required whenever a privately funded or LAP structure crosses over an interstate route, or when such work otherwise affects such a route; i.e., lane closures, access, R/W changes.
 The extent of the Department and FHWA review is that: